Regional development of Basic Infrastructure Activities (BIAs), which operate as to public licenses, is also much needed by SMEs.

 Please also look to the last page of this website.
 It refers to an article in the Economist on October 22nd 2016, which sheds light on the stealth growth of Private Equity Funds (P-E funds) and the growing riches of their managers.
 The vitality of the Private Equity has seen it replace investment banking as the most sought after job in finance, according to the Economist.

-The page asks the reader to take a stance on the P-E funds - and to evaluate the Creditas-Initiative as an alternative.
-It is a collaborative value network operated by self-directed capital partners.
+The page asks the reader to take a stance on the P-E funds - please evaluate the Creditas-Initiative as an alternative.
+It is a Social Enterprise for Impact Investing - organized as a Collaborative Value Network (CVN) - co-operated and co-owned by self-directed capital partners.
 They have a right but not an obligation to become Members of a Protection Club.
 Each member has an individual master account.
-Members can assemble, spread risk and build capacities to facilitate effectively a. o. pro-active restructuring - and they avoid exhorbitant management fees.
+Members can assemble, spread risk and build capacities to facilitate effectively a. o. pro-active restructuring - and they avoid extreme management fees.